 - Communication is perhaps the most common barrier to be overcome;

-Compassionate Ottawa and its partners, the Conseil des écoles catholiques du Centre-Est and the Conseil des écoles publiques de l'Est de l'Ontario, along with other organizations and experts, are working on the development of presentation materials that will serve to disseminate basic information on the topics of dying, death, loss and grief to the school community.
-A working group is leading the work and aims for a phased in implementation that will begin in the spring/summer 2019.
-There is also huge potential that the work being developed serve other schools beyond Ottawa.
+Compassionate Ottawa led with its partners, the Conseil des écoles catholiques du Centre-Est and the Conseil des écoles publiques de l'Est de l'Ontario, along with other organizations and experts, the development of French and English tools in the form of presentation materials to help with the dissemination of basic information on the topics of dying, death, loss and grief to the school community.
+A literature review on these topics was also conducted to support the development of the content of the materials.

-Everyone believes that this work has the potential for being transformative in terms of community development, not only in the catchment areas of the two French school boards, but in the wider community.
-Members of the school community who will go through the materials will have the potential of spreading the importance of compassionate communities to their own networks, be it workplaces, faith groups, ethnic groups, neighborhoods or other communities.
+Everyone believes that the transfer of knowledge across groups within the school community has the potential for being transformative in terms of community development, not only in the catchment areas of the two French school boards, but in the wider community.
+Members of the school community who are going through the materials will have the potential of spreading the importance of compassionate communities to their own networks, be it workplaces, faith groups, ethnic groups, neighborhoods or other communities.
+Feedback received following the first sessions held with school board personnel is very positive and confirms that the content of the presentation materials is helpful and needed.
+There is expectation that this type of feedback will continue to be received as sessions continue to be held within the French and English school boards in Ottawa.

 For More Information